The Royal Pyramids, Cemetery, & Sites of Nuri, Sudan (2017 to present)

-Expedition to the Third Cataract Region, Sudan (2017 to present)
+Expedition to the Third Cataract Region, Sudan (2017)

-The first season, primarily an exploratory and reconnaissance endeavor, was conducted over two weeks in mid-July.
-While the season was largely dedicated to evaluating practical matters of working in the Sudan during the summer, partial excavation of a shaft tomb, sondage, and surface survey were conducted.
+Primarily an exploratory and reconnaissance endeavor, the season was conducted during July.
+While the season was largely dedicated to evaluating practical matters of working in the Sudan during the summer, partial excavation of a shaft tomb, sondage, and considerable surface survey were conducted.

 In a July 2015 publication, Dr. Nicholas Reeves proposed that more remains to be discovered in the tomb of Tutankhamun (KV62).
 Based on numerous lines of evidence, Dr. Reeves posited that at least two additional chambers may remain undiscovered in this tomb in the Valley of the Kings.